 As a freelancer, you own your business and contract your work out to companies or solopreneurs.
 You work on your own schedule and can set competitive rates, making this one of the best side hustles to grow into a full-time job.

-The majority of freelance writing work doesn’t require a specialized degree, but if you want to jumpstart this side hustle, check out 30 Days or Less to Freelance Writing Success.
-Also, read How to Become a Freelance Writer: The Ultimate Guide for 2019.
+Many types of freelance writing work don’t require a specialized degree, but if you want to jumpstart this side hustle, check out 30 Days or Less to Freelance Writing Success.
+Also, read How to Become a Freelance Writer: The Ultimate Guide for 2020.

 16. Work as a virtual assistant